Shuriken School: Broadcast

 The series made its worldwide debut on ITV's CITV block in January 2006.
 The series premiered in France in July on France 3 and was soon expanded to Jetix networks across Europe, the Middle East and North Africa, alongside Latin America.
 Other broadcasters that had acquired the series included Nickelodeon and Nicktoons Network in the United States as well as in Australia, Mediaset in Italy, TV2 in Denmark and Disney Channel in Asia.

 Home video

 In the United States, the entire series was released onto DVD on August 12, 2014, from Cinedigm.

 Movie

 An animated film, entitled Shuriken School: The Ninja's Secret (also known as The Ninja's Secret: A Shuriken School Adventure), has been produced by Xilam.
-It aired on 21 December 2007 on Disney Channel Asia.
+It was released on DVD in France on 26 September 2007, and aired on 21 December 2007 on Disney Channel Asia.
 In the US, it was released onto DVD on April 15, 2014, from Cinedigm.

 Plot

 The plot of Shuriken: The Movie follows lead protagonists Eizan, Jimmy and Okuni during the summer holidays.
 The three friends soon engage an interesting albeit dangerous struggle for reputation, family, and a whole lot more when Eizan's dad is kidnapped by professional ninjas.
 Upon setting out to find and rescue Eizan's father, the kids must employ the skills and techniques they studied so fervently during their first year of ninja training.
 Things are difficult however, when they learn that the Jade Shuriken, an ancient symbol of extreme ninja power, threatens Eizan's dreams and potential to become a true ninja.
 A series of events unravel as Eizan strives to clear his name, realize his dreams and secure his place at Shuriken School.